SharmaRupali/udacity_data_eng_with_aws/data_warehouse_redshift/README.md

 * What is the distribution of song plays across different weekdays?

+*Note: Queries to retrive these questions have been added to the `sql_queries.py` script.*

 ## Issues - Findings

 * In the song_data, certain anomalies were detected, leading to the adjustment of the artist_location, artist_name, and title columns to accommodate exceptionally long values: varchar(max).